Molecular Hydrogen (H2)

 There are 4 forms of hydrogen and 3 isotopes of hydrogen.
 Isotopes of an element have the same number of protons and electrons but different number of neutrons and different atomic masses.
 Hydrogen, in particular, has three isotopes: protium or hydrogen-1, deuterium or hydrogen-2 and tritium or hydrogen-3.

 Molecular hydrogen (H2) or diatomic hydrogen is a tasteless, odourless, flammable gas.
 H2 studies have focused on its role in reduction of oxidative stress and redox homeostasis partly mediated via the Nrf2 pathway, which regulates levels of glutathione, superoxide dismutase, catalase, etc. H2, like other gaseous-signalling molecules (e.g. NO*, CO, H2 S), modulates signal transduction, protein phosphorylation, and gene expression, which provides its anti-inflammatory, anti-allergy, and anti-apoptotic protective effects.

-Not in the strict definition of an antioxidant, but instead plays a role in signalling.
-Although the research is early, the 500+ scientific articles have suggest that H2 has therapeutic potential in over 170 different human and animal disease models, and essentially every organ of the human body.
+Not in the strict definition of an antioxidant, but instead plays a significant role in signalling.
 Hydrogen is the first element in the periodic table which is also extremely reactive, bonding with another hydrogen molecule as soon as one is available to form hydrogen gas (H2).
 Being the small element means that it can get everywhere in your body when ingested including through the cell membrane, the blood brain barrier, mitochondria cells and even into a cell’s nucleus.